ationghc/vault-agent-injector/session-2.md

    backoff=4m25.27s
 ```

-**Step 10.**
+**Step 10**

-Check K8s auth config and auth role:
+Check K8s auth role

 `kubectl exec vault-0 -- vault list auth/kubernetes/role`

 **Step 11**

-Update deployment to use the role that exists in Vault for the k8s auth method.
+Update deployment to use the role that exists in Vault for the k8s auth method

-Edit the `nginx-deployment-annotated.yaml` file and update the annotation for `vault.hashicorp.com/role` to use the `test-role` role.
+Edit the _nginx-deployment-annotated.yaml_ file and update the `vault.hashicorp.com/role` annotation to use the `test-role` role

 **Step 12**

-Redeploy ngnix deployment after updating annotations in yaml
+Redeploy the Ngnix deployment after updating annotations

 `kubectl replace -f nginx-deployment-annotated.yaml`

 **Step 13**

-Check logs from the init container
+Check logs from the Vault agent init container in the application pod

-`kubectl logs -f nginx-deployment-74887f67b9-pml5r vault-agent-init`
+`kubectl logs -f <nginx-deployment> vault-agent-init`

 ```
 2023-08-02T19:38:22.990Z [INFO]  agent.auth.handler: authenticating